-Oak City - Hamilton is a blue-collar town, with 36.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Oak City - Hamilton is generally considered to be a blue-collar town.
+36.01% of the Oak City - Hamilton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oak City - Hamilton is a town of service providers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Oak City - Hamilton who work in management occupations (18.47%), personal care services (9.77%), and healthcare suport services (9.24%).

-Being a small town, Oak City - Hamilton does not have a public transit system used by locals to get to and from work.
+Oak City - Hamilton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Oak City - Hamilton in 2022 was $30,747, which is middle income relative to North Carolina and the nation.
 This equates to an annual income of $122,988 for a family of four.
 However, Oak City - Hamilton contains both very wealthy and poor people as well.